 A woman of poise makes a profound impact and commands respect at the highest level.

 You must be poised even when there’s no-one around whom you are seeking to impress or please.

 Like any women who achieves true success and commands respect, achieving poise is the same – you have to consider others beyond yourself.

 Most people need to get better posture.
 And I don’t blame them – it’s so easy to get terrible posture with our lifestyle these days.

 It’s not something that can be taught very well through words, so if you are interested in a video on improving your posture, please see our videos and post on 3 Steps to Instant Good Posture.

 For this point, I’d like to quote the amazing Coach John Wooden:

 “You can’t let praise or Criticism get to you.
 It is a weakness to get caught up in either one”

 Part of knowing your value is knowing your abilities as well as your limitations.
 I do believe anyone can achieve anything they wish, but it’s important not to descend in to arrogance or egotism.

 Arrogance destroys poise.
 It is not graceful, and neither is it elegant.

-7) Model others.
 If there is a woman whom you consider to have great poise; look to her, figure out what it is that makes her so poised.

 Poise consists of how one is presented to the world from the outside, as well as a person’s mindset.

-Examples of women whom I think have great poise:
+Possible examples of women whom I think have great poise:

 1. Poise comes through true, authentic inner confidence.